 - 7.1 The Laboratory Safety Officer is responsible to ensure laboratory safety equipment (emergency showers) is inspected at least annually.
 This documentation shall be reviewed and retained by the Safety Officer.
-First aid kits shall be inspected and restocked if necessary, and the solutions in any wall-mounted emergency eye wash stations shall be replaced if they have expired. - 7.2 Monthly safety checks of hood performance, fire extinguishers, emergency lighting systems (if feasible), and emergency eye wash station functions, shall be performed and documented.
+First aid kits shall be inspected and restocked if necessary, and the solutions in any wallmounted emergency eye wash stations shall be replaced if they have expired. - 7.2 Monthly safety checks of hood performance, fire extinguishers, emergency lighting systems (if feasible), and emergency eye wash station functions, shall be performed and documented.
 This documentation shall be reviewed and retained by the Safety Officer.
-An inspection of each biological safety cabinet and fume hood shall be performed annually by an approved provider. - 7.3 According to the criteria in Chapter 12 of the ISP Safety Manual, quarterly safety self-inspections of housekeeping, fire prevention/fire protection, electrical, equipment and life-safety considerations shall be performed and documented.
-This documentation shall be reviewed and retained by the Safety Officer or District Captain.
-If performed by the District Captain, the records must be available for review during laboratory audits and assessments. - 7.4 Locations of emergency eye wash stations, fire extinguishers, spill response equipment, and first aid kits shall be marked with signs. - 7.5 Unsafe conditions/areas and improper use (or non-use) of safety equipment will be brought to the attention of the individual(s) affected, the Safety Officer, and/or their supervisor. - 7.6 The Safety Officer will assist in correcting problems that exist and/or meet with the necessary individual(s) to facilitate their correction.
+An inspection of each biological safety cabinet and fume hood shall be performed annually by an approved provider. - 7.3 Locations of emergency eye wash stations, fire extinguishers, spill response equipment, and first aid kits shall be marked with signs. - 7.4 Unsafe conditions/areas and improper use (or non-use) of safety equipment will be brought to the attention of the individual(s) affected, the Safety Officer, and/or their supervisor. - 7.5 The Safety Officer will assist in correcting problems that exist and/or meet with the necessary individual(s) to facilitate their correction.
 The Laboratory Manager, with the help of the Safety Officer when appropriate, will address any findings given by the Idaho Department of Building Safety during their laboratory inspections.
 Forensic Services will not be responsible for findings located in other parts of shared facilities.